pytorch/ao/torchao/prototype/quantized_training/README.md

 [`benchmarks/quantized_training/pretrain_llama2.py`](../../../benchmarks/quantized_training/pretrain_llama2.py) demonstrates an end-to-end Llama2 pre-training on single GPU for strategies implemented in this folder.

+All features in this folder are tested to work with PyTorch 2.4+ unless otherwise stated.

 ## INT8 quantized training

 Typically, quantized weights cannot be trained directly due to quantization error: a small change in the quantized weight will be round down to zero.
 To tackle this problem, we use **stochastic rounding** for weight update.
 In simple terms, stochastic rounding will round up or down randomly, but with a higher chance if it is closer to that direction.
 For example, 0.8 will have 80% chance of rounding up and 20% of rounding down.
 It also follows that on average, stochastic rounding will estimate the floating point value exactly.